prokenz101/maths-helper/README.md

 Or

 ```
-What do you want me to do? pythagorean theorem
+What do you want me to do? hyp
-Do you have the altitude? yes
-Do you have the base? yes
-Do you have the hypotenuse? no
 What is the altitude?
-10
+15
 What is the base?
-5
+15
-The Answer Is: 11.180339887498949
+The Answer Is: 21.213203435596427
 *Program Exits*
 ```
 Or